 15. Lawyers taking a more active role in cybersecurity

-“The most important tech trend for lawyers and legal professionals to follow in 2021 will be cybersecurity.
+“The most important tech trend for lawyers and legal professionals to follow will be cybersecurity.
 As more of our work transitions to an online or virtual format, we will have to take a more active role in the security of our firms and our client’s confidential information.”

 16. Videoconferencing to better serve client needs